andywu0913/OpenAI-GYM-CarRacing-DQN/README.md

 - `save/` The default folder to save the trained model.

 ## Details Explained
+Deep Q Learning/Deep Q Network(DQN) is just a variation of Q Learning.
+It makes the neural network act like the Q table in Q Learning thus avoiding creating an unrealistic huge Q table containing Q values for every state and action.

 ### The Deep Q Network(DQN) Structure
 The Deep Q Network(DQN) takes three consecutive top views of the current state of the 2d car racing game as the input and outputs the Q value for each action.